dmx

 If you spot me around, do say hello :-)

-All in all, I'm just a "has-been" forever stuck in the past.
+All said and done, I'm just a "has-been", forever stuck in the past.

 But it feels so good.